Header image

 How can we help you?

-Rotterdam is one of the world's leading logistical hubs.
-The port contributes to employment, and prosperity and development in the Netherlands.
-Growth is the objective, but in a safe, smart and sustainable way.
-The development of the Container Exchange Route demonstrates this.
-The first companies will be using the route by late 2023.
+Rotterdam is one of the world’s leading logistics hubs.
+The port contributes to employment opportunities and Dutch prosperity and development.
+The aim is further growth, but in a safe, smart and sustainable way.
+One exponent of this is the development of the Container Exchange Route.
+In November 2023, the first companies have put the route into service.

 Container transport